College Credit for EFL Virtual

 1. To enroll in Economics 1320, go to the FTE/UCCS portal at https://www.uccs.edu/lases/programs-a-l/fte.
 Choose Economics for Leaders (Student Program) from the course listing.

-2. Access the FTE Canvas course.
-(You will be sent login instructions from FTE about 1 week before your program begins.)
-This is NOT the UCCS Canvas course.
-UCCS will provide you with a UCCS login and password to access their UCCS Canvas platform, but you can disregard that and use the FTE platform instead.
+2. Access the FTE Canvas course – We will be utilizing an FTE Canvas course for this program and you will be provided with self-registration instructions in your orientation materials.
+(UCCS may provide you with a UCCS login and password to access their UCCS Canvas platform, but you can disregard that.)

-3. Attend your EFL Virtual program and and notify the Mentor Teacher in your program that you are taking the course for college credit so they can add you to the test for the “Economics of Public Issues” book as well as submit a participation grade for you.
+4. Attend your EFL Virtual program and complete the posttest at the end.
+Notify the Mentor Teacher in your program that you are taking the course for college credit so they can submit a participation grade for you.

 We are excited to be able to offer high school students the chance to earn college credit at a very low cost and we look forward to your participation.
 We think you’ll enjoy The Economics of Public Issues and your first taste of the kind of discussion and interaction you’ll experience in college.

-If you have additional questions about the EFL Virtual college credit, contact Debbie Henney at dhenney@fte.org.
+If you have additional questions about the EFL Virtual college credit, contact us at admissions@fte.org.